-7.1 Baseline and matter density profile
+7.2 Baseline and matter density profile

-In order to change the baseline of an experiment, it is important to keep in mind that each experiment has a profile type defined in the AEDL file (average density, PREM profile with a given number of steps, or arbitrary profile).
+In order to change the baseline of an experiment, it is important to keep in mind that each experiment has a profile type defined in the AEDL file (average density, PREM profile with a given number of steps, or arbitrary profile; cf., Table 11.2).
 One can check the currently used profile type with

-Function 7.1 int glbGetProfileType(int exp) returns the matter density profile type of experiment exp.
+Function 7.11 int glbGetProfileTypeInExperiment(int exp) returns the matter density profile type of experiment exp.

 For each profile type, one can easily change the baseline with glbSetBaselineInExperiment, where the average density or the PREM profile are re-computed, or the steps in the arbitrary profile are re-scaled.
-If this behaviour is not the desired one, one has to use glbSetProfilDataInExperiment as explained below.
+If this behavior is not the desired one, one has to use glbSetProfilDataInExperiment as explained below.

-Function 7.2 int glbSetBaselineInExperiment(int exp, double baseline) sets the baseline length in experiment exp to baseline.
+Function 7.12 int glbSetBaselineInExperiment(int exp, double baseline) sets the baseline length in experiment exp to baseline.
 The function returns -1 if it was not successful.